ypinhsuan/tp/docs/UserGuide.md

 * Adds a class with the specified `CLASS_NAME`.

 For example:
-1. You have just been allocated to teach a tutorial class, Tutorial 3, in the module CS1231.
+1. You have just been assigned to teach a tutorial class, Tutorial 3, of module CS1231.
    Hence, you decide to add this new tutorial class to your Tutor's Pet.

 1. You type `add-class n\CS1231 Tutorial 3` and press <kbd>Enter</kbd>.